-The developer/owner shall be required to enter into an installers' agreement with the District.
-Installers' agreement could potentially include off-site sewer improvement requirements with reimbursement.
+The applicant/owner shall be required to enter into an installers' agreement with the District.
+The installers' agreement could potentially include off-site sewer improvement requirements with reimbursement.

 SECTION VII: CONDITIONS ADMINISTERED BY CALIFORNIA WATER SERVICE

 1. WILL SERVE LETTER